percarlsen/cv/README.md

 **Software Engineer** at Oda, _September 2021 - Ongoing_<br>

-Full stack engineer in a product team creating software for the fulfillment centers.
-Taking part in every phase of the development from the prioritization phase to designing, developing, releasing and maintaining our product.
+Full stack engineer in a product team developing software for Oda's fulfillment centers.
+Taking part in every phase of the development from the prioritization phase to designing, developing, testing, releasing and maintaining our product.

-- Responsibility of the planning, development and execution of importing existing inventory stock of three fulfillment centers when merging with Swedish company _Mathem_ in March 2024. database models with its business logic and user-interfaces.
+- Responsibility of the planning, development and execution of importing existing inventory stock of three fulfillment centers when merging with Swedish company _Mathem_ in March 2024.
-- Key role in a complete re-build of the core inventory database models and business logic.
+- Key role in a complete re-build of the core inventory database models and business logic, including migrating clients while keeping both systems in sync.
 - **Technologies**: Python, Django, PostgreSQL, Docker, TypeScript, React, GraphQL, Git.
 <br><br>